 Erik joined Watsi on November 6th, 2014.
 Seven years ago, Erik joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Erik's most recent donation traveled 8,200 miles to support Joy, a mother and farmer from Uganda, for thyroid removal surgery to finally relieve her swelling.
+Erik's most recent donation traveled 8,200 miles to support Kai, a 21-month-old boy from Philippines, to fund corrective surgery for his birth condition.

 Erik has funded healthcare for 96 patients in 12 countries.